usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/database.rst

 First, it serves as a location for the
-:doc:`Session Logger App <session_logger_app>` to make entries related to when a user has started and finished an Experiment on an instrument, as well as when the backend has attempted (and completed) building a record based on that Experiment.
+:doc:`Session Logger App <session_logger_app>` to make entries related to when a user has started and finished an Experiment on an instrument, as well as when the back-end has attempted (and completed) building a record based on that Experiment.
 The second purpose is to contain authoritative information about the instruments in the Nexus Microscopy Facility, such as the instruments' names, their calendar URLs, where a given instrument stores its data, etc.